czcorpus/xmlanntools/README.md

 ### tag_ud

 A simple feeder sending the input text in batches to the LINDAT online analyzer for Universal Dependencies (UDPipe 2).
 By default, it reads the standard input (STDIN), but using the option `-i <filename>`, the input can be read from the specified file.
 The option `-m <model>` (configuration option `model`) specifies the UD language model to be applied for analysis.
-The default batch size of 1000 lines can be changed to any custom number using the option `-b <number>` (the API has some limit for a maximal request size, so it can't process arbitrarily large texts at once) or configuration option `tagger_batch`.
+The default batch size of 1000 lines can be changed to any custom number using the option `-b <number>` (the API has some limit for a maximal request size, so it can't process arbitrarily large texts at once) or the configuration option `tagger_batch`.
 See the [UDPipe website](https://lindat.mff.cuni.cz/services/udpipe/) for more details about the process and the REST API.

 The resulting CoNLL-U vertical is output to the standard output (STDOUT) by default, or to a file specified by the option `-o <filename>`.